datanav/docs/configuration.rst

    * - ``url``
      - String
-     - A string containing a absolute URL or relative path.
-The URL and/or path must match the ``base_url`` specified in the system.
+     - A URL or URL part.
 The property supports the ``Jinja`` template (http://jinja.pocoo.org/) syntax with the entities properties available to the templating context.
+The expanded string is then substituted into the system's ``url_pattern`` property in place of its ``%s`` placeholder marker to get the final URL to use for the operation.
      -
      - Yes